×

 We asked expats in St Andrews what banks they use and there advice about banking.
 They advised:

 "St Andrews, is a popular retirement destination for expats due to its rich history, beautiful landscapes, and high quality of life.
 Before retiring in St Andrews, expats should be aware of several important factors.
 Firstly, the cost of living in St Andrews is relatively high compared to other parts of Scotland, due to its popularity as a tourist destination and the presence of the University of St Andrews.
 Housing can be particularly expensive, so it's important to budget accordingly.
 Secondly, the weather in St Andrews can be quite variable, with cold winters and mild summers.
 It's also known for being quite windy, due to its coastal location.
 Therefore, appropriate clothing and preparation for different weather conditions is necessary.
 Thirdly, healthcare in Scotland is generally of a high standard.
 The National Health Service (NHS) provides free healthcare to all residents, including expats.
 However, it's worth considering private health insurance for more immediate access to certain treatments and specialists.
 Fourthly, St Andrews is a small town with a close-knit community.
 While this can be a positive aspect for many, it may also mean fewer amenities and services compared to larger cities.
 However, the town is well-served by public transport, making it easy to travel to nearby cities for additional services.
 Fifthly, St Andrews is known for its golf courses, including the famous Old Course.
 If you're a golf enthusiast, you'll be in good company.
 However, even if you're not, there are plenty of other activities to enjoy, including walking, cycling, and exploring the town's historic sites.
 Lastly, while English is the main language spoken in St Andrews, the local accent and dialect can sometimes be difficult to understand for those not familiar with it.
 It may be helpful to familiarize yourself with some common Scottish phrases and terms before you move.
 In conclusion, retiring in St Andrews can offer a high quality of life, with beautiful surroundings, a rich history, and a friendly community.
-However, it's important to be prepared for the cost of living, the variable weather, and the local dialect," commented one expat who made the move to St Andrews.
+However, it's important to be prepared for the cost of living, the variable weather, and the local dialect," said one expat in St Andrews.

 What do expats in St Andrews appreciate most about the local culture?